Riesiger Globus, den viele Menschen mit ihren Händen anfassen.

 • It is important that your residence permit is valid until after the end of your stay abroad, so that you can reenter Germany without any difficulties.
 In some cases, you will also need a residence permit with extended validity in order to apply for a visa for your host country.

-2. In exceptional cases: Renewal earlier than four weeks before your departure (if you need a visa)
+• In exceptional cases: early renewal (if you need a visa)

 If you need to apply for a visa for your host country, you will need the renewed residence permit at an earlier point in time.
 An earlier renewal is possible with a special confirmation by the International Office.
-If this applies to you, please contact the International Office (outgoingsmail-uni-mannheim.de) immediately.
-Again, you must remember that it takes at least two weeks to get an appointment at the foreigners’ office in K7, sometimes longer, plus the processing time for the extension of your permit.
+In this case, please contact the International Office (outgoingsmail-uni-mannheim.de) immediately and apply for the renewal of your residence permit as soon as possible

-If you want to spend time traveling outside of Germany after the completion of your semester abroad, the time you spend abroad must not exceed six months.
+If you want to spend time traveling outside of Germany after completing your semester abroad, the time you spend abroad must not exceed six months.
 This also applies if you are visiting your home country!
-Staying outside of Germany for private purposes for more than six months is usually not permitted.

-If you have any questions regarding residence permits or the foreigners’ office, feel free to contact the team for international exchange students of the International Office:
+If you have any questions regarding residence permits or the foreigner’s office, feel free to contact the Team International Degree-Seeking Students at the International Office.

 Team International Degree-Seeking Students